givemepower8/Phaser3Practices/docs/COC.md

 Archers and wizards are for the CC troop and clean up outside buildings.

 2 golems should keep away from each other to minimize the splash damage.
-3 wall breakers to tear down the first layer of base.
+3 wall breakers to tear down the first layer of base so to let the golems get closer to the core.

 For maxed out TH8 opponent or low level TH 9 opponent, GoHo with level 4 hogs is more effective.